 Etelcalcetide is a novel calcimimetic agent that suppresses the secretion of parathyroid hormone and is in clinical development for the treatment of SHPT in patients with CKD on hemodialysis.
 Etelcalcetide is administered intravenously three times per week at the end of each dialysis session.
 It acts by binding to and activating the calcium-sensing receptor on the parathyroid gland, thereby causing decreases in parathyroid hormone (PTH).
 Sustained elevations in PTH are known to be associated with significant clinical consequences for patients with CKD.

-The submission includes data from three Phase 3 studies, all of which met the primary endpoints, including two pooled placebo-controlled trials in more than 1,000 patients and a head-to-head study evaluating etelcalcetide compared with cinacalcet.
+The NDA, submitted on Aug.
+24, 2015, is based on data from three Phase 3 studies, including two pooled placebo-controlled trials in more than 1,000 patients and a head-to-head study evaluating etelcalcetide compared with cinacalcet.